khrabrovart/citrina-codegen/README.md

-# citrina-codegen
+# vkontakte-api-codegen
-Code generation for Citrina
+Code generation for VKontakte.Net
+Uses VKApiJsonSchema to generate all the models and methods for the VKontakte.Net